Table of Contents

 Year-over-year comparisons

-This reinforces the idea that marketing performance is a journey—not just a series of isolated data points.
+Trends reinforce that marketing performance is a journey rather than a series of isolated data points.

-Clients don’t expect perfection.
-But they do expect transparency.
+Clients don't expect perfection.
+They do expect transparency.

-When you acknowledge underperformance—and immediately follow it with a plan to improve—you build credibility.
-In fact, sharing setbacks openly often builds more trust than only highlighting wins.
+When you acknowledge underperformance and immediately follow it with a plan to improve, you build credibility.
+Sharing setbacks openly often builds more trust than only highlighting wins.

 For example: